 The lack of expertise, in regards to the above elements, is why it is not that uncommon to see international SEO processes with a variety of issues, many of which can cause a sub-optimal user experience, and the international SEO process fails to obtain the desired results.

-Here are some of the most common issues and ways to fail at International SEO (and how you can avoid them):
+While there are many rules marketers should know, here are some of the most common issues and ways to fail at International SEO (and how you can avoid them):

 1. Not Using Different URLs for Each of Your International Web Versions

 It is fundamental that each of your language or country pages are shown through their own specific and accessible URLs so they can be crawled, indexed and ranked by Google.
 This option is better than relying on locale-adaptive crawling, which tries to identify a visitor's language and/or country and showing that content version through the same URL.